-Reform of NERSA— A Comprehensive Approach
+Reform of NERSA—A Comprehensive Approach

-Enhancing NERSA’s Role in Consumer Protection and Power Quality in South Africa
+Strengthening NERSA’s Consumer Protection & Power Quality

-A key recommendation is to conduct independent investigations and audits to address the various issues affecting power quality and service delivery in the electricity sector.
-These assessments should be thorough, scrutinizing both the technical components of power supply and the operational practices and customer service protocols governing electricity generation and distribution.
+One of the most pressing reforms needed is the implementation of independent investigations and audits to address the numerous issues plaguing South Africa’s power sector.
+These assessments should be exhaustive, examining both the technical aspects of power supply and the operational practices governing electricity generation, distribution, and customer service.

 Understanding NRS 048 and Its Significance